bcgov/data-publication/pages/dps_bcdc_w.md

 ------------------------------

 ## ORGANIZATION AND SUB-ORGANIZATION UPDATES

 Organizations change names frequently and thus need continual maintenance.

-If a Organization/Ministry or Sub-organization/Branch/Division/Program has changed names, the following can be following information can be sent to [DataBC](mailto:data@gov.bc.ca):
+If a Organization/Ministry or Sub-organization/Branch/Division/Program has changed names, the following can be following information can be sent to [DataBC](mailto:data@gov.bc.ca) and if you are not the Custodian but an Editor, cc them in the email:

++ **Subject Line**: BCDC Organization/Sub-Organization Update
++ **Body**:
-+ Old name
+   + Old name of Organization (or Sub-Organization)
-+ New name
+   + New name of Organziation (or Sub-Organization)
    + List of data providers (Editors)
        + When an update is requested for a sub-organization, we ask that the members and contacts list be reviewed.
        + DataBC can provide you with a current list to review.

 [RETURN TO TOP][1]